supervisely-ecosystem/anonymize-faces/README.md

 ### Option 2.
 From context menu

-0. Go to the list of projects in your Workspace or to the list of datasets in a project
+0. Go to the list of projects in your Workspace or the list of datasets in a project

 1. Open the context menu of a project or dataset, select the application in `Run App` section